 St. Gabriel exemplifies some of these factors.
 Two-thirds of the town’s 7,300 residents are Black and the poverty rate touches 29% - compared to a 2019 national rate of 10%.
 And St. Gabriel has chemical plants – lots of them – with families living with an astounding 30 chemical plants within just 10 miles of their homes.
 As a result, one resident reports that “Out of every 10 houses, there’s a prospect of one or two people that have died of cancer.”

 Cancer Alley is far from unique.
 Across the US, nearly half of those living in fenceline areas close to industrial pollution are people of color and nearly two-thirds of children living within one mile of a high-risk chemical site are children of color.
-In fact, Black Americans are “79 percent more likely than Whites to live where industrial pollution is highest.”
+In fact, Black people in the US are “79 percent more likely” than white people to live in places where industrial pollution is highest.